Jain (Deemed-to-be University) Policies

 Schools and Centers are encouraged to obtain support from funding agencies to organize conferences/seminars/workshops.
 The University depending on the activity shall provide limited support for organizing the same and proposals for the same shall be routed through the R & D Committee.

 The above principles ascribe the university’s R & D policy.
 However the individual members are equally responsible and accountable to the fair follow and conduct of R&D alongside all of their colleagues who may be directly or indirectly involved, receipt of funding from various sources, research outcomes and their target applications that are well established with their conscience of being ethical by all possible means.

 R & D COMMITTEE

-As envisaged in the Jain university policy on Research and Development, a R & D Committee is constituted.
+As envisaged in the Jain (Deemed-to-be University) policy on Research and Development, a R & D Committee is constituted.
 The composition of the committee is as follows: